jony741/PHP-Array-Colllection/README.md

  false
 ```
 ### `count()`
-The count method returns the total number of items in the make data:
+The count method returns the total number of items in the data array:
 ```$xslt
 $make_data = make_data([1, 2, 3, 4]);